-Effective Jan.
-1, 2016, public records maintained by the State Bar of California are available for copy or inspection by members of the public pursuant to the California Public Records Act (“CPRA”).
-(Gov. Code §§ 6250 et seq.)
+Public records maintained by the State Bar of California are available for copy or inspection by members of the public pursuant to the California Public Records Act (CPRA).
+(Gov. Code §§ 7920.00 et seq.)

-The following guidelines ensure that members of the public fully understand and are afforded the opportunity to exercise their right to inspect and obtain copies of public records maintained by the State Bar.
+The following guidelines ensure that members of the public fully understand and can exercise their right to inspect and obtain copies of public records maintained by the State Bar.

-Providing the following information will help facilitate a prompt and thorough response from the State Bar:
+Providing the following information will help facilitate prompt and thorough response from the State Bar:

-The State Bar has ten (10) days to respond to a CPRA request from the date the request is received.
+The State Bar has 10 days from the date a CPRA request is received to respond to the request.
 This response will typically inform the requestor whether the State Bar has responsive public records, when the records will be available for inspection or copying, the anticipated cost of providing copies, and whether any exemptions apply.
 Under certain circumstances, the State Bar may write to the requestor and invoke a 14-day extension.

 The State Bar charges 10 cents per page for copies of public records.
 The first 10 pages will be provided at no cost.
 The State Bar can also charge for the cost of postage, certification of documents, data extraction to produce the record and other applicable fees.
 Records will be provided following receipt of payment.

 Certain State Bar public records can be easily accessed through the following links:

 Requestors should be aware that several categories of State Bar records are exempt from disclosure under Senate Bill 387, including the following:

 Proof of an attorney's or firm's malpractice insuranceThe State Bar does not collect insurance information so it cannot provide records of insurance.
 However, attorneys are required to disclose to clients in most instances if they do NOT carry malpractice insurance.
 Please see Rule 1.4.2 of the California Rules of Professional Conduct for details of when and how this applies.